 • Microsoft Office Suite

-When I started, there was not a clear picture of who a typical Cardholder was (no personas, user journeys, or user research was done), much less an understanding of their needs.
-We also did not have easy access to call center stats, nor working call types or sub call types at all.
-So we knew close to nothing about the end user, their needs, or how to meet them.
+When I started, we didn't have a clear picture of who a typical Cardholder was (no personas, user journeys, or user research had been done), or access to call center stats, so we knew close to nothing about the end user, their needs, or how to meet them.

-One of the first initiatives I took was to create personas to get a better understanding not only of our cardholders, but the different types of programs we served and the qualifications for each.
-This project helped bring a lot of insight into the decisions we made going forward.
+My first step was to create personas to get a better understanding not only of our cardholders, but the different types of programs we served and the qualifications for each.
+This effort helped bring a lot of insight into the decisions we made going forward.

-The next initiative I took was proposing the implementation of a CMS so we no longer had to waste resources and time submitting a ticket and waiting for access or changes.
-But the first opportunity I got to access a website, I created a site map for each site so we could refer back to the site map in the meantime instead of submitting a ticket and waiting for access.
+Next step was proposing the implementation of a CMS so we no longer had to waste resources and time submitting a ticket and waiting for access or changes.
+In the meantime I created site maps for each site so we were aligned with changes going forward.

 I secured the implementation of Google Analytics on our websites and apps to get an understanding of how our cardholders use them, and visualized the analytics to show not only the volume of usage, but how many people access the websites from particular browsers and mobile devices, as well as the exit points on the mobile app.